Kobakat/Algorithms/src/Searching/README.md

 # Searching

 Another one of the most common uses of algorithms is finding a desired element in an exisiting collection.
 There are several common approaches to this.
 I will be going over three of the most common: Linear, Binary, and Interpolation.
-Its important to note that search algorithms can have many different return values such as a bool (does the target element exist?), an int (the index of the element in the collection), or a pointer
+It is important to note that search algorithms can have many different return values such as a bool (does the target element exist?), an int (the index of the found element in the collection), or a pointer
-(the actual object exisiting at the target).
+(the actual target object exisiting at the specified target).
 In these examples I'm simply going to return a boolean stating whether or not the element is contained in the provided collection.

 ## Linear